AO CMF brings CT interpretation skills to a global audience

 About CTRead's creator

-CTRead was created by Dr. Wendall Mascarenhas from McGill University Health Centre in Montreal, Canada.
+CTRead was created by Dr Wendall Mascarenhas from McGill University Health Centre in Montreal, Canada.
+Upon graduating from McGill, Dr Mascarenhas moved to Toronto where he now owns and operates a private practice and teaches at the University of Toronto.
 Read more about and meet Mascarenhas here.

 (*) Mascarenhas, W., Richmond, D., Chiasson, G. CTRead—A Revolutionary Approach to Training Residents in Computed Tomography Facial Bone Interpretation.
 J Oral Maxillofac Surg, September 2019, Vol. 77(9), 1841–1846.